josu-dev/flask-livetw/README.md

 By default the builded tailwindcss file will be minified.

+During building time the enviroment variable `LIVETW_BUILD` is set to `TRUE`, `os.environ["LIVETW_BUILD"] == "TRUE"`.
+This is useful for conditional code execution.

 ### local-install

 ```bash
 flask-livetw local-install
 ```

-This command creates a local script that mimics the `flask-livetw` command and installs the necessary dependencies.
+This command creates a local script that mimics the `flask-livetw` command and adds the necessary dependencies to your project in order to use the `dev` and `build` commands.

 After the installation, you can use the `dev` and `build` commands as follows: